ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

   :align: center

-  One dimensional line-outs of the 2D integrated distribution functions shown in the pervious plot.
+  One dimensional line-outs of the 2D integrated distribution functions shown in the previous plot.
 The particles slosh around in the oscillating electric field, but the temperature has not changed significantly.